Combinatorial approach to the interpolation method and scaling limits in sparse random graphs: Main results

-Let us now state our results for the existence of the scaling limit for the log-partition functions. \begin{theorem} For every $c>0,\lambda\ge 1$, and for every one of the models described in Section~\ref{section:Models}, there exists (model dependent) $z(c)$ such that
+Let us now state our results for the existence of the scaling limit for the log-partition functions. \begin{theorem} For every $c>0, 1\le\lambda< \infty$, and for every one of the models described in Section \ref{sectionModels}, there exists (model dependent) $z(c)$ such that

 w.h.p., where $z(c)$ is a Lipschitz continuous function of $c$.
-Moreover, $z(c)$ is non-decreasing for MAX-CUT, Coloring, K-SAT and NAE-K-SAT models, and is a non-increasing function of $c$ for the Independent set model. \end{theorem}

-\remark The case $\lambda=1$ is actually not interesting as it corresponds to no interactions between the nodes leading to $Z(\G)=\prod_{i\in [N]}\lambda^{\sum_{x\in \q}H_i(x)}$.
+Moreover, $z(c)$ is nondecreasing for MAX-CUT, coloring, K-SAT and NAE-K-SAT models, and is a nonincreasing function of $c$ for the independent set model. \end{theorem} \begin{remark} The case $\lambda=1$ is actually not interesting as it corresponds to no interactions between the nodes leading to $Z(\G)=\prod_{i\in[N]}\lambda^{\sum_{x\in[q^-]}H_i(x)}$.
 In this case the limit of $N^{-1}\log Z(\G(N,\lfloor cN\rfloor))$ exists trivially when node potentials $H_i$ are i.i.d.
 For independent set, our proof holds for $\lambda<1$ as well.
 But, unfortunately our proof does not seem to extend to the case $\lambda<1$ in the other models.
-For the Ising model this corresponds to the ferromagnetic case and the existence of the limit was established in~\cite{DemboMontanariIsing} using a local analysis technique.
+For the Ising model this corresponds to the ferromagnetic case and the existence of the limit was established in \cite{DemboMontanariIsing} using a local analysis technique.
+The usage of local techniques is also discussed in \cite{DemboMontanariSurvey} and \cite{DemboMontanariSun}.
+Finally, we remark that the proof assumes the finiteness of $\lambda$.
+In fact, Coja-Oghlan observed \cite{AminPC} that if the above theorem could suitably be extended (addressing the case of when the number of solutions might be zero), to include the case of $\lambda=\infty$, then the satisfiability conjecture would follow. \end{remark}

-We now turn to our results on random regular graphs. \begin{theorem} For every $r\in\Z_+$, and for all of the models described in the previous section, there exists (model dependent) $H(r)$ such that $\lim_{N\to\infty, N\in r^{-1}K\Z_+} N^{-1}H(\G(N,r))=H(r)$ w.h.p. \end{theorem} Note, that in the statement of the theorem we take limits along subsequence $N$ such that $NrK^{-1}$ is an integer, so that the resulting random hypergraph is well-defined.
-Unlike the case of Erd{\"o}s-R\'{e}nyi graph, we were unable to prove the existence of the large deviation rate
+We now turn to our results on random regular graphs. \begin{theorem} For every $r\in\Z_+$, and for all of the models described in the previous section, there exists (model dependent) $H(r)$ such that

+\end{theorem} Note, that in the statement of the theorem we take limits along subsequence $N$ such that $NrK^{-1}$ is an integer, so that the resulting random hypergraph is well-defined.
+Unlike the case of Erd{\"o}s--R\'{e}nyi graph, we were unable to prove the existence of the large deviation rate

-for the Coloring, K-SAT and NAE-K-SAT problems and leave those as open questions.
+for the coloring, K-SAT and NAE-K-SAT problems and leave those as open questions.

-Finally, we state our results for the log-partition function limits for random regular graphs. \begin{theorem} For every $r\in\Z_+,\lambda\ge 1$, and for every one of the six models described in the previous section, there exists (model dependent) $z(r)$ such that w.h.p, we have
+Finally, we state our results for the log-partition function limits for random regular graphs. \begin{theorem} For every $r\in\Z_+, 1 \le\lambda< \infty$, and for every one of the six models described in the previous section, there exists (model dependent) $z(r)$ such that w.h.p., we have

 \end{theorem}